 Purpose/Statement of Celebration

 Our purpose is to share and celebrate a heritage rich in tradition with the Baylor community.
 Historically on other campuses, this event is directly identified with the African American student population, but on our campus we celebrate diversity and traditions embedded in academic excellence for all of our students.
 We invite family and friends to share in this ceremony.
-An invited minister delivers words of encouragement and expectations to the graduating class.
+An invited guest delivers words of encouragement and expectations to the graduating class.
 Classmates share their experiences while at Baylor, special performances by current students follow, and finally, each graduate receives a Baylor Kente Cloth to be worn at their graduation ceremony.

 This celebration is an opportunity to demonstrate the pride in the intersection of a history deeply rooted in Christianity and our hope for future graduates of Baylor University.
 Students are encouraged to remember those who came before, students of all racial and ethnic backgrounds who have made their mark on the Baylor campus and completed their academic journeys in their respective disciplines.
 During the Kente Ceremony we celebrate their individual accomplishments, as well as the accomplishments of the entire graduating class, as they move toward the mission of worldwide leadership and service.